 The Business Producing Headquarters is responsible for creating new business schemes for sustainable business operations that transcend the boundaries of existing business domains.
 In particular, the Public-Private Partnership Project Development Department is promoting efforts to formulate projects in collaboration with the public and private sectors and turn them into businesses.
 Ogasawara belongs to the PFI section.
 I am mainly in charge of public projects that utilize private funds and technology.

-"We are in charge of producing displays and running the facility.
-We have been involved in running public facilities since around 2001, but this is the first time we have attempted to cover most of the operating costs through admission fees.
-A major feature of this PFI project is that the private sector bears the revenue risk for operations."
+Our role will be displays production and operation.
+We have been involved in the operation of public facilities since around 2001, but this is the first time we are trying to cover almost all of the operating costs with admission fees.
+A major characteristic of this PFI project is that the private sector is taking on the revenue risk of operation."

-In implementing a PFI project, it is common to establish a special purpose company (SPC).
-This time, NOMURA acted as the representative company and established "Shizuoka Maritime Culture Network Co., Ltd." together with other companies participating in the project, with Ogasawara serving as Board Directors of the company.
+When implementing a PFI (Private Finance Initiative) project, it is common practice to establish a Special Purpose Company (SPC).
+In this case, together with the companies participating in the project, NOMURA Co.,Ltd. became the representative company and established "Shizuoka Marine Culture Network Co., Ltd.," and Ogasawara has been appointed as Board Directors of this company.

 The business concept is “a campus for everyone connected to Suruga Bay”.
 Together with universities and national research institutes, we aim to create a facility that conveys the joy of exploring the connections between the global environment, the ocean, and people.